 - Photocopies of your passport identification pages and visa

-- write out check/MO as: three hundred forty and 00
+- write out check/MO as: three hundred eighty and 00

 - Please write your SEVIS # and date of birth on the check